 On December 12, 2011, the Company issued 10 shares of Series A Preferred Stock to DermaStar, a related party, in a private placement.
 The Series A Preferred Stock has the rights and preferences identified in the Certificate of Designation to our Amended and Restated Certificate of Incorporation filed with the Delaware Secretary of State on December 9, 2011.
-Among other things, the Certificate of Designation (i) authorizes 10 shares of the Company's preferred stock to be designated as "Series A Convertible Preferred Stock"; (ii) grants the holders of the Series A Preferred Stock the right to convert into our common stock at a conversion price of approximately \$0.013336, as adjusted; (iii) grants a liquidation preferred of \$10,000 per share of Series A Preferred Stock; (iv) provides that the holders of Series A Preferred Stock is required to approve certain corporate matters including, among other things, changes to the rights of the Series A Preferred Stock, amendments to our Amended and Restated Certificate of Incorporation reprive series A Preferred Stock is required to approve certain corporate matters including, support of the Series of the Series a Preferred Stock is required to approve certain corporate matters including, scales of the Series of the Series of our Board Restated Certificate of Incorporation or Bylaws, issuance of priority or parity securities, issuance of debt securities, entry into certain fundamental transactions and increase or decrease in the size of our Board of Directors.
+Among other things, the Certificate of Designation (i) authorizes 10 price of approximately \$0.013336, as adjusted; (iii) grants ta liquidation preference Stock; (ii) grants the holders of the Series A Preferred Stock the right to convert into our common stock at a conversion price of approximately \$0.013336, as adjusted; (iii) grants a liquidation preference of \$10,000 per share of Series A Preferred Stock; (iv) provides that the holders of Series A Preferred Stock shall vote with the holders of our common stock on an "as converted basis"; and (v) provides that the affirmative vote of a majority of the outstanding shares of the Series A Preferred Stock is required to approve certain corporate matters including, among other things, changes to the rights of the holders of the Series A Preferred Stock, amendments to our Amended and Restated Certificate of Incorporation or Bylaws, issuance of priority or parity securities, issuance of debt securities, entry into certain fundamental transactions and increase or decrease in the size of our Board of Directors.